 The purpose of this website is to provide brief but substantive summaries of topics related to the history of Mormonism that are balanced and fair-minded.
 Websites and books that present critical information about the history of the LDS faith often ignore the work of faithful scholars, resulting in one-sided scholarship.
 As with any history, troublesome events do occur in the history of the Mormon faith, and it is my contention that they should not be ignored or dismissed.
 However, this is also the history of a people with deeply-held convictions who believed passionately that the miraculous was not only possible, but experienced in their daily lives.
 The reality of historical inquiry is that not every question can be easily resolved.
 Ongoing discussions and debates between scholars remains an important component of attempting to understand Mormonism’s past.
-Reading widely and deeply, seeking a variety of voices and perspectives, is vital to a well-rounded study of history.

 “History that neither defames nor hides defects is the kind of history—or at least one kind of history—we need in the Church of Jesus Christ of Latter-day Saints.” — Davis Bitton, LDS Historian